aristanetworks/avd/ansible_collections/arista/avd/examples/media/README.md

 ```

 1. The Ansible host must use eAPI
-2. Network OS which in this case is Arista EOS
+2. Network OS, which in this case is Arista EOS
 3. The username/password combo
 4. How to escalate privileges to get write access
 5. Use SSL